vmware-archive/paving-concourse/README.md

 1. In GCP create a DNS zone for your subdomain

-1. Make a copy of `terraform.tfvars.example` to `terraform.tfvars`
+1. Make a copy of `terraform.tfvars.example`; name the copy `terraform.tfvars`

-1. In `terraform.tfvars`, fill in these fields
+1. Edit `terraform.tfvars` and fill in these fields

     - an environment name of your choosing
     - the target GCP project id